embodied poetry workshops

-From November 2017, Em will be offering full-day workshops in Embodied Poetry to a maximum of 12 participants.
-These will be introductory days, stepping-stones to a deeper immersion in 3-day workshops beginning in 2018.
+I offer full-day workshops in Embodied Poetry for a maximum of 10 participants.
+These are introductory days, stepping-stones to a deeper immersion in 3-day residential workshops on the Isle of Lismore.

 - Sound – where and how do words resonate in the body?
 ‘Hearing is a physical response, not just an intellectual one’ (Fran Quinn).

 - The visual – what does it mean to see?
 How do we experience perception, and what role do our eyes play in this?

 - Somatic awareness – what does the body tell us about the poem, before we’ve even finished reading it?